Skip to main content

 Scope

-The scope of the EHS procedure includes the jobs, internships, programs, projects, etc. which minors and high school students (refer to next section) will be involved in at MIT, regardless of whether they are paid or unpaid.
-The EHS Office is available to review any type of activity involving minors and high school students, but our primary focus is activities in labs, shops and other areas that have health and safety-related hazards.
+The scope of these EHS procedures include any job, internship, program, project, etc. associated with MIT, in which minors and high school students will be involved, regardless of whether they are paid or unpaid or accompanied by parents/chaperones.
+Although the EHS Office is available to review any type of activity involving minors and high school students, our primary focus is on the EHS-related risks.

 Who is covered by the EHS procedure?

-• High school students who are 18 or older and who are working in areas that have health- and safety-related (EHS) hazards and/or will be doing activities with EHS hazards.
-Note this does not apply to minors who are working in areas that do not have EHS hazards.
+• High school students who are 18 or older and who are working in areas and/or will be doing activities with EHS-related risks, regardless of location.

 This EHS procedure does not apply to the following:

-• High School students who have been accepted and are participating in Campus Preview Weekend (CPW), as CPW activities and participants are managed by the Office of Undergraduate Admissions, with assistance from EHS, the Office of Insurance, and Division of Student Life.
+• High School students who have been accepted at MIT and are participating in Campus Preview Weekend (CPW), as CPW, or other similar pre-admissions are programs sponsored by the MIT Office of Undergraduate Admissions (OUA), and participants are managed by the OUA, with assistance from EHS, the Office of Insurance, and Division of Student Life.

-• The “host PI/supervisor” is still responsible when the minor or high school student is working in another PI’s lab or work area.
-This includes spaces that don’t have a PI but do have a staff member, who supervises the space.
+• The PI of the host DLCI is responsible for the minor or high school student even when they are working in another PI’s lab or work area.
+This includes spaces that do not have a dedicated PI, but instead have a staff member supervising the space.

-• A faculty member, PI, supervisor, or a higher-level administrator shall be responsible for each student-run outreach program for minors, which involves EHS-related hazards, and shall designate someone to assume an EHS rep role.
-The space owners share the responsibility to provide a safe physical environment for the programs that are conducted in their areas.
+• A faculty member, PI, supervisor, or a higher-level administrator shall be responsible for each student-run outreach program for minors, which involves EHS-related risks, and shall designate someone to assume the EHS rep role.
+The space owners share responsibility for providing a safe physical environment for the programs that are conducted in their areas.

 Programs Run by Undergraduate Students Involving Activities in Labs, Workshops or Makerspaces

-If recognized student group an is interested in creating a new outreach program that involves placing minors and high school students in labs, makerspaces, or workshop areas or activities that have EHS hazards will be done in non-lab/shop spaces, (s)he will need to do the following:
+If a recognized student group is interested in creating a new outreach program that involves placing minors and high school students in areas or undertaking activities that have EHS-related risks, regardless of location, they will need to do the following: